 Why is it that with the passage of time and all the changes in the work world, some skills remain unchanged (or little changed)?

 The answer might lie in the fact there are are two main types of skills that employers look for: hard skills and soft skills.

 - Soft skills, on the other hand, are subjective skills that have changed very little over time.
 Such skills might pertain to the way you relate to people, or the way you think, or the ways in which you behave—for example, listening attentively, working well in groups, and speaking clearly.
 Soft skills are sometimes also called “transferable skills” because you can easily transfer them from job to job or profession to profession without much training.
-Indeed, if you had a time machine, you could probably transfer your soft skills from one time period to another!
+Indeed, if you had a time machine, you could likely transfer your soft skills from one time period to another!
 Though it is important to remember that while soft skills are broadly consistent even from centuries ago, the specific execution of them requires continuous learning and recalibrating—especially as the workplace diversifies.